smxi/inxi/README.txt

 file from the issue poster.
 This is only the start of the process, and realistically requires 2. to complete it.

-2. direct ssh access to at least a comparable live BSD version/system, that is, if the issue is on a laptop, access has to be granted to the laptop, or a similar one.
+2. direct SSH access to at least a comparable live BSD version/system, that is, if the issue is on a laptop, access has to be granted to the laptop, or a similar one.